-In her home, Abena helps by carrying water, washing clothes and helping in the kitchen.
-She lives with her stepfather and her mother.
+Abena lives with her stepfather and her mother.
+She is responsible for carrying water, washing clothes and helping in the kitchen.
 Her stepfather is sometimes employed and her mother is sometimes employed.
 There are 4 children in the family.

 Abena lives in the coastal community of Tema Community One, home to approximately 31,500 residents.
 Typical houses are constructed of cement with corrugated iron roofs.